Skip to main content

 The charity making life better by water

-5 boating routes to see wildlife
+5 boating routes to see canal wildlife

-3. Owls on the Aire & Calder
+1. Owls on the Aire & Calder

-The Aire & Calder Navigation has undergone a 30-year-long project to provide barn owls with nest boxes and rough grassland, where these predators might feast on shrews, voles and mice.
+This waterway has undergone a 30-year-long project to provide barn owls with nest boxes and rough grassland, where these predators might feast on shrews, voles and mice.
 Since 1998, these next boxes have fledged over 180 young barn owls.

 Two barn owls with heart-shaped faces and white feathers perch on a log by the side of the canal.
 Look for barn owls in ghostly silent flight along our riverbanks and canal towpaths at dusk.

-4. Creatures at Caen Hill
+2. Creatures at Caen Hill

 If you're looking for an abundance of different species on your cruise, a trip down the iconic Caen Hill will bring opportunities for spotting beavers, otters and plenty of other creatures.
-The infamous lock flight is a great place to search for kingfishers, damselflies and dragonflies.

 The strip of woodland between the side pounds and the new Jubilee Wood provides shelter and security for animals like rabbits and hedgehogs.
 These spiky creatures, along with the earthworms, slugs and other invertebrates found here, provide important food sources for badgers.